 Microsoft Antimalware for Azure Cloud Services and Virtual Machines

-The modern threat landscape for cloud environments is extremely dynamic, increasing the pressure on business IT cloud subscribers to maintain effective protection in order to meet compliance and security requirements.
-Microsoft Antimalware for Azure is free real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install itself or run on your Azure systems.
+Protecting your customers servers, whether it is on-premises, physical, virtual or cloud is vital to making sure you keep your customers safe and secure.
+A good friend of mine, Yuri Diogenes, just published a fantastic article on the Microsoft Antimalware for Azure Cloud Services and Virtual Machines is a real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install itself or run on your Azure systems.

-When you deploy and enable Microsoft Antimalware for Azure for your applications, the following core features are available:
+Here is an overview of what features are available when you deploy and enable Microsoft Antimalware for Azure for your applications:

 - Real-time protection - monitors activity in Cloud Services and on Virtual Machines to detect and block malware execution.